Relativistic reflection within an extended hot plasma geometry: Modeling reflection from axisymmetric sources

 To perform ray-tracing, we use the \ynogk code for null-geodesics in the Kerr metric \citep{yang2013}, computing the velocity profile of the emitting source with Eq.~\eqref{eq:velocity}.
 For each parameter combination, we use a Monte Carlo approach.
 We assume a point source that emits isotropically in its rest frame, drawing the emission angles of individual photons from uniform distributions for $\varphi \in [0, 2\pi)$, and $\cos\theta \in [-1, 1]$.

-Figure~\ref{fig:individual_photon_trajectories} shows selected simulated photon trajectories for a rapidly rotating black hole with spin $a=0.998$.
+Figure~\ref{fig:individual_photon_trajectories} shows selected simulated photon trajectories for a rapidly rotating BH with a spin of $a=0.998$.
 In the frame of rest of an observer at infinity, the photons are boosted in the direction of the rotation due to the fast azimuthal velocity of the source.
-Depending on their initial direction, photons emitted from the ring will either fall into the black hole, hit the accretion disk, or escape to infinity.
-We assume that photons crossing the equatorial plane between the ISCO and the event horizon are scattered or advected inward by the in-flowing matter \citep{agol2000} and are therefore captured by the black hole.
+Depending on their initial direction, photons emitted from the ring will either fall into the BH, hit the accretion disk, or escape to infinity.
+We assume that photons crossing the equatorial plane between the ISCO and the event horizon are scattered or advected inward by the in-flowing matter \citep{agol2000} and are therefore captured by the BH.